Tobi2K/mailspring-deepmarine/README.md

 ```
 .
 ├── styles                 # All stylesheets
 |   ├── index.less         # Main LESS file to import your stylesheets
-│   ├── ui-variables.less  # UI variables that override N1's defaults
+│   └── ui-variables.less  # UI variables that override N1's defaults
 ├── package.json           # Metadata about the theme
 ├── LICENSE.md             # License with usage rights
-└── README.md              # Info about your theme and how to use it
+└── README.md              # Info about this theme and how to use it
 ```